Which refund route applies to you, and what is the deadline?

 Eligibility.
 Arithmetic or applicability errors in the original return that resulted in overpaid SDLT.
 Typical fact patterns: the additional dwellings surcharge applied where the buyer was a first-time buyer; the wrong residential band threshold applied (typically because of band-change transitions); linked transactions aggregated under section 108 where the substance test was not met; non-linked transactions disaggregated where the substance test was met.

-Expected success rate.
-High for clear arithmetic corrections; moderate where the linked-transactions substance test is in play.
-The route is the most common refund family by volume but typically the smallest by value, because the underlying tax liability is computed correctly with only marginal arithmetic or applicability errors.
+Your odds.
+High for a clear arithmetic correction; moderate where the linked-transactions substance test is in play.
+This is the most common refund family by volume but usually the smallest by value, because the tax was computed correctly bar a marginal arithmetic or applicability slip.

 Family 8: lease premium and chargeable-consideration error refunds